apache/spark/docs/hadoop-third-party-distributions.md

   cores dedicated to Spark on each node.
 * Run Spark alongside Hadoop using a cluster resource manager, such as YARN or Mesos.

 These options are identical for those using CDH and HDP.
-Note that if you have a YARN cluster, but still prefer to run Spark on a dedicated set of nodes rather than scheduling through YARN, use `mr1` versions of HADOOP_HOME when compiling.

 # Inheriting Cluster Configuration
 If you plan to read and write from HDFS using Spark, there are two Hadoop configuration files that